 The laws and penalties for possession of marijuana are distinct from other drug possession laws.
 It is considered a Class B misdemeanor, carrying a sentence of up to 180 days in jail and a fine of up to $10,000, for possession of two ounces or less of marijuana.

 A conviction for possession of a controlled substance can be avoided at all costs with the help of an experienced Fort Worth drug possession attorney.
 Our firm has successfully handled thousands of cases, so we understand what it takes to get your life back on track.

-Facing drug possession charges?
-Contact us and discuss your legal options with our Fort Worth drug possession lawyers today.
+Facing drug possession charges in Texas?
+Contact us to start discussing your defense with our Fort Worth drug possession lawyers today.